laurent-richer/aws-ssm/README.md

   aws sts assume-role --role-arn arn:aws:iam::<account>:role/EC2SSMRunCommand --role-session-name onprem-linux --region <region>
   ```
 * On instance [1] , your linux on-prem server, do the following :
-   * Install ruby and get_sts_creds.
+   * Install ruby and get_sts_creds ( from https://github.com/awslabs/aws-codedeploy-samples.git) .
 This script will call AWS STS for you and retrieve fresh credentials.
    * Fill the file ~/.aws/.credentials with the temporary AWS_ACCESS_KEY_ID , AWS_SECRET_ACCESS_KEY and AWS_SESSION_TOKEN
    ```
    aws_access_key_id = ASI******